 Process emotions

-When you lean into the overwhelm of caregiving, face the scary feelings, and force them to take off their mask, the fear behind the thought is revealed.
-It is less scary.
+Journaling can reduce anxiety, ease depression, and increase our ability to cope with everyday stress.
 The practice helps us clarify our feelings and understand our motives.
-When we can see what it is we are dealing with, and we can decide the best way to manage our thoughts and resulting feelings and emotions.
-We might journal about a regret or a worry.
-We could examine our triggers and identify coping skills.
-Processing our emotions also includes exploring the fears that are fueling so many of our uncomfortable emotions.
+When we can see what we are dealing with, we can decide the best way to manage our thoughts and the resulting feelings and emotions.
+We might journal about a regret or a worry, examine our triggers, and identify coping skills.
+We could explore our fears that are fueling so many of our uncomfortable emotions.
+Writing can become a way to exhale, to release the emotional pressure before it builds too high.

 Externalize thoughts